thapedict/react-tutorial/chapters/ch1.md

 ```

 > Note: All React classes (components) need to have a render function.
-A render function gets called by React when it trys to render (output) the component on the screen.
+A render function gets called by React when it tries to render (output) the component on the screen.
 The render function needs to return an react element so it can be shown on screen, or in the rare case return null if it don't render anything.

 ### ReactDOM.render